arohou/screentime/README.md

    - Follow the on-screen instructions when System Settings opens

 ### Step 2: Set Up Remote Management
-For secure remote management of time limits, follow these steps on the PARENT'S device:
+For secure remote management, follow these steps on the PARENT'S device:

-1. Create the Configuration Folder:
+1. Create Two iCloud Folders:
-   - Open iCloud Drive on YOUR device (not your child's)
+   a.
+Configuration Folder (Read-Only):
-   - Create a new folder named `MinecraftScreentimeConfig`
+      - Create folder `MinecraftScreentimeConfig`
-   - Create a file `MinecraftScreentime.txt` inside this folder
+      - Create file `MinecraftScreentime.txt` inside with:
-   - Add these lines to set your desired limits:
         ```
         WEEKDAY_LIMIT_MINUTES=60
         WEEKEND_LIMIT_MINUTES=120
         ```

-2. Share Securely with Your Child:
+      - Share as read-only:
-   - Right-click the folder
+        - Right-click folder → Share → Collaborate
+        - Set to "Only invited people" and "View only"

+   b.
+Usage Logs Folder (Read-Write):
+      - Create folder `MinecraftUsageLogs`
+      - Share with read-write access:
-   - Select "Share" → "Collaborate"
+        - Right-click folder → Share → Collaborate
-   - Important: Set permissions to:
-     - "Only invited people"
+        - Set to "Only invited people" and "Can make changes"

+2. Share Both Folders:
-     - "View only" (this prevents your child from editing)
+   - Send invitations to your child via Messages
-   - Share the invitation with your child (e.g., via Messages)
+   - Ensure your child accepts both invitations
+   - Verify the folders appear in their iCloud Drive

 3. Verify Setup:
-   - The folder should appear in your child's iCloud Drive
+   - The folders should appear in your child's iCloud Drive
-   - Your child should not be able to edit the file
+   - Your child should not be able to edit the configuration file
    - Changes you make from your device will automatically apply

 ### Changing Time Limits